MoneySuperMarket credit report

 How does a MoneySuperMarket credit report work?

-The MoneySuperMarket Credit Monitor credit report records your financial activity and history from the previous six years based on data from TransUnion, one of the three major UK credit reference agencies.
+The MoneySuperMarket Credit Monitor credit report records your financial activity and history from the previous 6 years based on data from TransUnion, 1 of the 3 major UK credit reference agencies.
 This information is then used to calculate your credit rating and score, which is rated on a scale from 0 to 710.
 The information on your credit report and your credit score is updated once a month.

 MoneySuperMarket will also recommend credit products to you based on your credit score and profile.
 It makes a commission on any product you take out.